 Sep 20, 2011

-I was glad to have brought along a small axe/adze for chopping steps in the hard ice on the final approach to the base of the route in mid-September.
+Lightweight crampons or a small axe/adze for chopping steps in the hard ice on the final approach to the base of the route are nice in late season.
 The fixed pin that protects the crux traverse on P2 looked solid.

 Jul 12, 2013

 1. Of the topos/beta in circulation, MP is most reliable.
 6 pitches w/ 60 m. rope.